riceissa/issarice.com/wiki/vim.md

     sometimes the characters are not shown; rather, partial bytes like `<e6><9c>` are shown (but the substitution itself seems to work fine).

--   2020-04-25: Neovim sets `background=dark` for some reason, even though I don't set this in my vimrc.
+-   2020-04-25 (NVIM v0.3.8): Neovim sets `background=dark` for some reason, even though I don't set this in my vimrc.

--   2020-04-25: the following steps produce _two_ status lines for the window on top.
+-   2020-04-25 (NVIM v0.3.8): the following steps produce _two_ status lines for the window on top.
 This looks like a bug?

     ````
     :h color